 The machine storage must be done in its original operating position and with oil in the bearings, when so specified.

-The oil level must be respected, remaining in the middle of
+The oil level must be respected, remaining in the middle of the sight glass.

 In order to keep the bearings in good conditions during the storage period, the following preservation procedures must be performed: